MajaBru/IDG2001-Assignment1/README.md

 3. Wait for processing and to be redirected
 4. If successful, you will arrive at a new page saying "Upload was successful".
 5. Click "Download file" to download the new processed .tar.gz file containing all PDFs.

-The collaborators of this project are:  Maja, Elina and Sabrina.